California's new gig economy law was meant to help workers. But it will likely hurt them instead

 This is why I was careful when writing my book How to Be a Lyft and Uber Driver – The Unofficial Driver’s Manual to provide simple and flexible guidelines that will help new and existing drivers maximize their income and minimize their stress now and well into the future in a constantly changing environment.

-If you are still “on the fence” whether rideshare driving would be right for you click here to download a free copy of my Rideshare Earnings Case Study.
+If you are still “on the fence” whether rideshare driving would be right for you contact me and request a free copy of my Rideshare Earnings Case Study.

 My Rideshare Earnings Case Study documents over two years of my detailed earnings results… the great days and the just-okay days.
 Along with over two years of my daily detailed earning results the Rideshare Earnings Case Study also provides summaries of my average earnings and shows how using simple, easy-to-follow methods documented in my books my income went up from average $18 per hour to over $24 an hour.